VideoEngager/CordovaSampleWeb/README.md

 ### Building

-First ever build command will return an error about plugins and it will download and install plugin.
+First ever build command will return an error about plugins.
+It will download and install plugin.
+After the first failed build command, you can safely run build command as regular.

 Build command: